Are you ready to learn the best-kept secrets to keeping your employees happy and motivated at the office?

 - Create a bulletin board dedicated to recognizing staff accomplishments (along with photos) and shining stars.
 Give your employees and your patients a way to acknowledge their exceptional achievements.

 - Annual employee appreciation day.
 Set aside one day in the spring to recognize your staff.
-You don’t have to break the bank, but you should invest a few dollars to create something simple yet meaningful such as a catered lunch where you present your employee with custom-made practice t-shirts, hoodies, exercise bags, or coffee mug.
+You don’t have to break the bank, but you should invest a few dollars to create something simple yet meaningful such as a catered lunch where you present your employee with custom-made practice t-shirts, hoodies, exercise bags, or coffee mugs.

 You are responsible for setting the tone needed in your practice for creating an environment where your team knows their work is appreciated.
 It starts and ends with you.
-Get creative and have fun developing your own unique ways of patting your employees on the back.
+Get creative and have fun developing your own unique ways of putting your employees on the back.
 Use the personality traits of your staff to guide you in your efforts.

 6. Lend a hand